 Munich is famous for its rowdy Oktoberfest, but you don't have to go to Germany to join this fall tradition.
-St. Louis is proud to show off its German heritage at Oktoberfest celebrations throughout the area.
-Here are the top places to celebrate Oktoberfest in the St. Louis region.
+St. Louis is proud to show off its German heritage at Oktoberfest celebrations throughout the area, so plan ahead for the best beer-filled festivities.
+Cheers!

 01 of 07